parandor/playground/README.md

 This n that

-## Main
+## Docker

+1. influxdb (storage)
+2. grafana (visualization)
+3. chronograf (for influxdb web UI)
+4. telegraf (optional: host machine  performance specs)

 ### Google Cloud API

-This is required to upload files to the Google Drive using Google Cloud Services API.
+This is optional used to upload files to the Google Drive using Google Cloud Services API.

 Run the following to install required libraries: